hilary/mastertomain/README.md

 ## Acknowledgments

-MasterToMain won the 2020 Q3 SharkaHack, [DigitalOcean's](https://digitalocean.com/) quarterly internal hackathon.
+MasterToMain won the 2020 Q2 SharkaHack, [DigitalOcean's](https://digitalocean.com/) quarterly internal hackathon.
+Thanks to DO for giving us the time to work on it!